ibm-cloud-docs/cloud-object-storage/object-lock.md

 ## Consistency and data integrity
 {: #ol-consistency}

 While IBM Cloud Object Storage provides strong consistency for all data IO operations, bucket configuration is eventually consistent.
-After enabling a default retention period on a bucket, it may take a few moments for the configuration to propagate across the system and new objects to be assigned the new default.
+After enabling, modifying, or deleting a default retention period on a bucket it may take a few moments for the configuration to propagate across the system.
+Operations on objects, such as adding a legal hold, are immediately consistent.

 ## Usage and accounting
 {: #ol-usage}